kletobias/kletobias.github.io/_projects/04_questionnaire.md

 Broadcasting makes it possible to drastically speed up routines, that could be implemented using only python code, but that would be very slow to execute due to the overhead, that python brings with it, among other factors.<br>
 <br>
-Broadcating is using matrix operations whenever possible.
+Broadcasting is using matrix operations whenever possible.
 There are several high level functions in the `numpy`, `PyTorch` and `fastai` library for example, that make use of broadcasting and using matrices whenever possible.
-The functions itself make use of a 'fast' compilated language, using highly optimized functions in the low level language and therefore accelerating the deep learning training process.
-GPUs are widely favored over CPUs in deep learning, that is partly due to the deep learning process consisting of many many matrix multiplications and operations like assigniing numbers to huge matrices.
+The functions itself make use of a 'fast' compiled language, using highly optimized functions in the low level language and therefore accelerating the deep learning training process.
+GPUs are widely favored over CPUs in deep learning, that is partly due to the deep learning process consisting of many many matrix multiplications and operations like assigning numbers to huge matrices.

 ## 9.